Contact: 646-368-8882

 "The "Doll Project" for South African children offers one of the clearest expressions of compassion and encouragement because it contributes to the self-esteem of the recipients.
 Equally important is the gentle way it helps the donors to know they were opting to be benefactors of a newly empowered people."

-- Dr. James A. Forbes Jr., Sr. Minister Emeritus, The Riverside Church of New York City
+- Dr. James A. Forbes Jr., Sr. Minister Emeritus,

 "I want to tell you how pleased Scholastic Network is to be the online sponsor of the South African Black Doll Project.
-As an educational computer network used by thousands of K-12 teachers and students, we believe that the project has provided an excellent opportunity for children around the world to learn about the ways in which they can make a difference in other people's lives."
+As an educational computer network used by thousands of K-12 teachers and students, we believe that the project has provided an excellent opportunity for children around the world to learn about the ways they can make a difference in other people's lives."

 - Felicia Halpert, Senior Producer/Content Director Scholastic Network

-On June 13th, 2000, PPF launched Aid-To-AIDS, a campaign to raise public awareness about the increase in AIDS cases among minorities int he U.S. and of the AIDS crisis in South Africa.
 A series of beaded AIDS pins were created by women in the townships of Cape Town, South Africa and sold in both countries; the proceeds of the campaign benefitted AIDS organizations - Iris House in New York City and Nkosi's Haven in Johannesburg.

-"I am always proud when DDB people contribute their time and talents to groups that work to relieve poverty and suffering.
-Project People Foundations (PPF) is one of those organizations.
-PPF is about empowering women in the townships of South Africa.
+People Foundation (PPF) is about empowering women in the townships of South Africa.
 First, the women were taught how to manufacture black dolls for children, many whom had never had a doll at all.
 Now the newly trained artisans are turning out a series of beaded AIDS pins, designed to raise public awareness in the U.S about the AIDS crisis in Africa.
-The pins will be sold to raise money for PPF's "Aid-to-AIDS" campaign, the marketing and merchandising plans for which were developed by a top team from DDB New York."
+The pins will be sold to raise money for PPF's "Aid-to-AIDS" campaign, the marketing and merchandising plans for which were developed by a top team from DDB New York.
+I am always proud when DDB people contribute their time and talents to groups that work to relieve poverty and suffering.
+Project People Foundation (PPF) is one of those organizations."

 - Keith Reinhard, Chairman Emeritus DDB Worldwide